 In extreme or emergency circumstances, any officer of the College at the vice president or higher level may immediately suspend a student from access to College premises, activities or electronic sites pending disciplinary action.
-Such action will be reported to the vice president and provost.
+Such action will be reported to the provost and vice president.

 - The student shall have the opportunity to testify and present evidence and witnesses.
-A list of witnesses must be submitted to the College at least seven days prior to the hearing.
+A list of witnesses and a copy of documents to be presented at the hearing must be submitted to the College at least seven days prior to the hearing.

 - The student may have a nonparticipating advisor present for the proceedings.

 - The committee shall hear and question witnesses.

 - The student may suggest questions for witnesses to the committee.

 - The hearing will be audio recorded.
 All records and/or audio recordings of the hearing will be kept in the custody of the College.
 Records or recordings may not be reproduced without the specific authorization of the president of Thomas Edison State College.

 - All expenses incurred by the student and any witness will be borne by the student.

 - If a student (with notice) does not appear at the hearing, the committee shall decide whether to proceed in the student’s absence.

 - An audio recording of the hearing (not deliberations) shall be made and maintained by the College.